 A store window display is the scene you create in your exterior facing windows and one of the most powerful elements in your merchandising arsenal.
-Your window displays are an instrument for bringing in new and existing customers, displaying new products, highlighting promotions, and enhancing your brand image.
+Your retail window display is an instrument for bringing in new and existing customers, displaying new products, highlighting promotions, and enhancing your brand image.

-To begin creating your window display, it is best to determine a story or theme that you want it to embody.
-Having a set story will make your window display cohesive and understandable to customers and guide your own creation process.
+It’s helpful to choose a story or theme you want to portray in creating your retail store window display.
+This will make it cohesive and understandable to customers and will guide your own creation process.

 A helpful tip for deciding on a story is to start with a theme and then move into something more specific from there.
 For example, say your theme is travel.
 From there, your story could be a tropical cruise or a ski lodge retreat.
 Or say your theme is Halloween, then you move to something like trick or treating or a seance.

-Meanwhile, green is associated with peace, growth, and healing and would be better suited for window displays telling stories of vacation or nature.
-Reference the color wheel below for more on the sentiments invoked by different colors and hues.
+Meanwhile, green is associated with peace, growth, and healing and would be better suited for retail window displays telling stories of vacation or nature.
+Reference the color wheel below for more on the sentiments evoked by different colors and hues.

 When choosing your palette, you should not only consider the emotional responses you want to create with your color choices, but limit the number of colors in your palette.
 Too many colors will create a sense of chaos and disorder and can blur your story.
-I recommend sticking to two or three colors in your display to avoid creating confusion.
+Stick to two or three colors in your display to avoid creating confusion.

 You can, however, create more colorful displays by sticking to a color family (say, reds, pinks, and purples), by maintaining a consistent color tone (think pastels or primary colors), or by using many different shades of the same color (maybe teal, hunter green, and olive).
 The key is cohesiveness, so you want to be sure that the colors you choose work well together and do not clash and create a sense of disarray.

-While you want your display to be exciting and draw people’s attention, displaying too much in your window is likely to overwhelm and even deter passersby.
+While you want your display to be exciting and draw people’s attention, displaying too much merchandise is likely to overwhelm and even deter passersby.
 Don’t try to do too much in your display or you’ll just end up with something busy and unfocused.

 For this point, I like to follow a rule of three: